fraunhofer-igd-iva/create-nxtstart-app/src/templates/general/README.md

 - Client components can be nested in pages or other server components, however server components nested in client components will also be rendered on the client (**except if you insert them via a children prop into the client component**).
 - All API routes are nested under `app/api/*` and written in `route.ts` files, nested in folders that represent the path of the URL.
 The files export functions for every REST method that is supported by a route.
 - Server actions are asynchronous server functions that can be called from components directly instead of going through an API endpoint, see [Server Action Docs](https://nextjs.org/docs/app/api-reference/functions/server-actions) for details.

-# Package specific information

-Currently Material UI, internationalization framework and ESLint are non optional and will be installed by default as they are relevant for all example pages.
-The remaining packages are only preinstalled if chosen during creation.

 ## Code Style